Connecting the Cascades to the Rockies

 The right time for wilderness

 With a Congress that seems unable to act on many of the nation’s top priorities, including common ground conservation and natural resource policy, moving forward with a community-based plan for protecting wilderness and special places and improving forestry on public lands that would benefit local communities and wildlife seems unlikely in the near future.
-Our Columbia Highlands Initiative has already made great strides towards improving forestry practices on the Colville National Forest and safeguarding working ranchlands that provide important habitat for wildlife.
+Since the mid-2000’s, our Columbia Highlands Initiative has made great strides towards greater collaboration, improving forestry practices on the Colville National Forest and safeguarding working ranchlands that provide important habitat for wildlife.

 Conservation Northwest will continue to rally public support for forest plan wilderness recommendations for the Kettle Crest and other wild areas and look for opportunities to engage local elected officials and stakeholders to find common ground around wilderness and other forest management issues.